 – Pattabhi Jois in Lino Miele’s Astanga Yoga book.

-Grounding the Feet and Dropping the Hips
+Grounding the feet and dropping the hips

-I thought I would add on some additional food for thought on technique for revolved side angle.
+I thought I would add some additional food for thought on technique for revolved side angle.
 It is a complicated posture anatomically and a difficult posture for beginners.
 To be honest, I would not consider it a beginner’s posture.
 I have broken the posture down in great detail in my book Functional Anatomy of Yoga.
 What we often see is a pelvis that is either too high (Losing the straight line from the back foot to the hand) or the pelvis is at some odd angle.
 These are mixed together from two main places.

 First, how the feet are set up has an effect on what angle the pelvis will be at by the time you reach the end of this pose.
 When we let the heel drop in the back foot, it often crosses the line of the front foot.
-This is the most common reason that the hips are set at a less than ideal angle.
+This is the most common reason that the hips are set at a less-than-ideal angle.
 Try creating a little more space between the line of the heel in the front foot and the inner edge of the heel in the back foot.

 If the hips are constantly sitting too high, this is due to straightening the front knee too much.
 This is sometimes the result of the crossing of the feet mentioned above.
 The simple solution is to start to bend the front knee a little more and let that bring the pelvis down.
 The additional benefit is that this action also helps keep the binding in place if you’re trying to put your hand on the floor.

 Finding sufficient twist to place the front hand on the floor next to the opposite foot can be a struggle for students.
 I often see them, as they come through my workshops, stuck in the “prayer hands” position, without any idea how to evolve this further.
-The shoulder to knee connection that we begin to develop in this posture is a component of many deeper and potentially more challenging postures, so it is worth spending some time working that aspect of revolved side angle as you have the opportunity.
+The shoulder-to-knee connection that we begin to develop in this posture is a component of many deeper and potentially more challenging postures, so it is worth spending some time working on that aspect of revolved side angle as you have the opportunity.

 I suggest to students that they begin by putting the back knee on the floor.
 This helps with the balance aspect of the posture and relaxes the muscles around the hips somewhat, which allows for more range of motion as they start to reach.
-Next I suggest that the students take the non-twisting hand and place it on the outside of the front knee and move it toward the midline, bringing it closer to the shoulder that they are trying to bind with.
+Next, I suggest that the students take the non-twisting hand and place it on the outside of the front knee and move it toward the midline, bringing it closer to the shoulder that they are trying to bind with.
 Then, I suggest that they take a few breaths to really look for the amount of reach that is available each time they work the pose.

 If we don’t have enough flexibility yet to place both the front hand and the back foot flat on the mat, which one should we emphasize first?
 There is no “right” answer to this question.
 It goes back to which intentions you are emphasizing in your practice at this particular moment in time.
 If we are working with the intention of building the posture from the ground up, then I would suggest working towards grounding the front hand first and allowing the back heel to drop as a secondary intention.